makeyourownmaker/ParametricWeatherModel/README.md

   * Earth's elliptical orbit is ignored
   * Some variables are treated as constants e.g. transmissivity
   * Hardcoded parameters include: thermal diffusivity of air, soil heat capacity and solar radiation
+  * Assumes temperature at 40 hPa above the ground surface equal surface temperature which it certainly does not

 ## Roadmap

 * Validate solar radiation calculations
 * Add additional heat flux terms
-  * downwelling longwave radiation from the atmosphere
-  * sensible heat flux (heat transfer per unit area from the ground to the atmosphere)
+  * Sensible heat flux (heat transfer per unit area from the ground to the atmosphere)
-  * latent heat flux (rate of moisture transfer per unit area from the ground surface to the atmosphere)
+  * Latent heat flux (rate of moisture transfer per unit area from the ground surface to the atmosphere)
-  * ground heat flux (heat transfer from the ground surface into the deeper soil levels)
 * Add more command line options
-  * Precipitable water, Bowen ratio etc
+  * Bowen ratio etc
 * Improve documentation
   * Expand the details section above
     * Explain default values used and/or
     * Include details of the constants used
-  * Possibly add some illustrative plots
   * Add more usage examples
     * Illustrate the most important command line options
+  * Possibly add some illustrative plots
 * Add unit tests